Opentrons/opentrons/notify-server/README.rst

 clients
 =======
-The ``clients`` package has two clients: a subscriber and a publisher.
+The ``clients`` package has two client implementations: a subscriber and a publisher.

 Publisher Client Example
 ........................